Astaraxia-Linux/Astaraxia/README.md

 - Deterministic, reproducible build pipeline
 - Unified package manager (Astral) for all software, base system included

-These features are **not implemented yet**.
+Some of the features are **not implemented yet**.

 ## Status
 Astaraxia is *not* a functional distribution.
 The developer is currently working through BLFS.
-Once the base system is complete, initial work on Astral and package recipes will begin.
+Once the base system is complete, initial work on Astral and package recipes will begin. - NOW

-No ISO, no repositories, no packages, and no release currently exist.
+No ISO and no release currently exist.

-## Installation / Bootstrapping
+## Installation / Bootstrapping - STAGE 1
 Astaraxia cannot be installed yet.
 This section describes the *planned* bootstrap process.